The Nagus: Production

-The initial story concept came from director David Livingston who pitched the idea Quark as a businessman and a secondary story about Jake teaching Nog to read.
-The writers had difficulty developing the business part of story and Michael Piller suggested: "Well, let's do The Godfather"; the idea stuck and Ira Behr wrote the teleplay.
-Livingston was thrilled by the final script, and acknowledged that the name Zek was his only contribution to the main Godfather inspired storyline.
+The initial story concept came from director David Livingston, who pitched the idea of Quark as a businessman and a secondary story about Jake teaching Nog to read.
+The writers had difficulty developing the business part of the story and Michael Piller suggested: "Well, let's do The Godfather"; the idea stuck and Ira Behr wrote the teleplay.
+Livingston was thrilled by the final script, and acknowledged that the name Zek was his only contribution to the main Godfather-inspired storyline.
 The idea for the "Rules of Acquisition" came from Behr.

 The episode includes a very deliberate homage shot to The Godfather.
 Shortly after Quark is "made" Grand Nagus, the shot of the following scene is a near-exact duplicate of the opening of the movie, with a client coming to seek a favor.
-Quark is even reclining in a chair as did Marlon Brando as Don Vito Corleone and petting an alien creature the way the Don held his cat.
-In his following line as well he paraphrased Brando: "And now you call me [Nagus]…".
+Quark is even reclining in a chair as did Marlon Brando as Don Vito Corleone, and petting an alien creature the way the Don held his cat.
+In his following line as well, he paraphrased Brando: "And now you call me [Nagus]…".

 Casting director Ron Surma found out that Wallace Shawn was interested in doing an episode of Star Trek and writer Ira Behr said: "Let's find something that could possibly recur, and if he likes it…".

 Shawn described the makeup process as "a little bit disturbing and uncomfortable and exhausting".
-It took three hours to put on the makeup, and an hour to take it off, and he would be wearing it for at least 12 hours.
-Although the process was arduous, and he wouldn't have wanted to do it more than once a year, he found appreciated the results.
+It took three hours to put on the makeup, and an hour to take it off, and he would be wearing it for at least twelve hours.
+Although the process was arduous, and he would not have wanted to do it more than once a year, he appreciated the results.
 "To be in that world and to be in that makeup really liberated me in a way that I never experienced before — or since.
 I felt completely free, so it was a joyful experience."
 An unnamed executive visited the set and criticized Shawn's performance, telling him: "You do understand, this is a serious program?
 Star Trek is not a comedy."
-Shawn wasn't an expert on the show, never having owned a TV, and mentioned the conversation to director David Livingston, who reassured Shawn that he loved what he was doing and to keep doing it.
+Shawn was not an expert on the show, never having owned a TV, and mentioned the conversation to director David Livingston, who reassured Shawn that he loved what he was doing and to keep doing it.